Johnny-droid/AI-Projects/README.md

 ### Presentation

 The presentation is inside the doc folder.
 It contains a detailed description of the project, as well as the results and conclusions.

+## Project 2: Cancer Detection

+### Description

+The objective of this project was to build an AI model that could predict if a cell is cancerous or not, based on a set of features.